Advisors

 Overview

 IDHR investigations are conducted by trained investigators who neutrally, fairly, and reliably gather relevant facts and produce an investigative report.
 Investigators engage with all parties and participants in an investigation with dignity and respect.
 The investigation is designed to be timely, thorough, voluntary, and impartial.
+The Complainant and the Respondent will have an equal opportunity to participate in the investigation, including an equal opportunity to be heard, submit evidence, and suggest witnesses who may have relevant information.

 Scope and Role of Advisors